- Overview of RET in Oncogenesis and the Role of RET Inhibitors in Cancer Therapy

 American Board of Pathology Continuing Certification

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.5 Lifelong Learning (Part II) and Self-Assessment Module (SAM) points in the American Board of Pathology’s Maintenance of Certification (MOC) Program.
-Participants will earn MOC point equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABPath Continuing Certification (formerly Maintenance of Certification or MOC) credit.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.5 Lifelong Learning points in the American Board of Pathology’s Maintenance of Certification (MOC) Program.
+Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABPath Continuing Certification (formerly Maintenance of Certification or MOC) credit.

 Disclosure of Conflicts of Interest

 Clinical Care Options, LLC (CCO) requires instructors, planners, managers, and other individuals who are in a position to control the content of this activity to disclose any relevant conflict of interest (COI) they may have as related to the content of this activity.
 All identified COI are thoroughly vetted and resolved according to CCO policy.
 CCO is committed to providing its learners with high-quality CME/CE activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial interest.